-DOT 3 and DOT 4 are very commonly used as brake fluid in many modern cars and trucks.
+DOT 3 and DOT 4 are commonly used as brake fluid in many modern cars and trucks.

 Both types work very well, with DOT 3 used for routine driving and DOT 4 used more in newer vehicles, or for high performance.

 DOT 3 or DOT 4 are both glycol-based brake fluids that can be mixed together, although it is usually best to use the type recommended by the manufacturer.

-DOT 3 has a lower boiling point compared to DOT 4, which makes it perform better, especially when the brakes are used hard.
+DOT 3 has a lower boiling point compared to DOT 4, which makes DOT 4 perform better, especially when the brakes are used hard.

 For everyday driving, DOT 3 works very well, with no need to use the higher-performing DOT 4.